1wheel/roadtolarissa/source/_posts/2018-01-20-aaronson-oracle.md

 ## How does it work?

-ngrams, sequences of four characters tktk tk.
-It looks at all the times you entered your last four key strokes <span class='keypress'></span> and compares the number of times the next character was a ← and a →.
-The computer guesses which ever happened
+Each of your key strokes is recorded.
+The computer finds all the times you entered your last four key strokes <span class='keypress'></span> and compares the number of times the next key stroke was a <span class='arrow-inline'>←</span> to the number of times the next key stroke was a <span class='arrow-inline'>→</span>.
+It guesses whichever has happened more often.

-The tree below shows tk tk
+The diagram below shows how many times you've entered each five character sequence, with more common sequences drawn with thicker paths.
+The last four characters you've entered are highlighted <b style="color: #f0f; position: relative; top: -5px; z-index: -100;">▂</b>.
+You can see the computer's guess by looking at which of the lines branching off your last character is thickest.

 <div class='tree'></div>

-Knowing what the computer computer will guess, you can guarantee that it is always wrong by picking the other direction.
+Knowing what the computer will guess, you can guarantee that it is always wrong by picking the other direction.
 Doing the *opposite* of what a computer tells you isn't quite free will though!

 ## More reading

 Inspired by [Nick Merrill's](http://people.ischool.berkeley.edu/~nick/aaronson-oracle/index.html) implementation of [Scott Aaronson's program](https://github.com/elsehow/aaronson-oracle).

 A similar approach works for [Rock-Paper-Scissors](http://www.nytimes.com/interactive/science/rock-paper-scissors.html).
-Each level of the tree will branch three times instead of two.
+Each level of the tree branches three times instead of two.

-Human generated random inputs are distinguishable from true random noise along a variety of statistical measures; with practice, humans can produce inputs closer to [random noise](https://www.researchgate.net/profile/Allen_Neuringer/publication/232494603_Can_People_Behave_Randomly_The_Role_of_Feedback/links/02e7e51fec79d7ff8c000000.pdf).
+Human-generated random inputs are distinguishable from true random noise along a variety of statistical measures; with practice, humans can produce inputs closer to [random noise](https://www.researchgate.net/profile/Allen_Neuringer/publication/232494603_Can_People_Behave_Randomly_The_Role_of_Feedback/links/02e7e51fec79d7ff8c000000.pdf).

 [Code](https://github.com/1wheel/roadtolarissa/blob/master/source/oracle/script.js) for this page.
 The computer doesn't cheat!

 <link rel="stylesheet" type="text/css" href="style.css">
 <script src='../worlds-group-2017/d3_.js'></script>